maanuw/Fundamentals-of-Data-Science/Conceptual-Design-Deliverable-1/README.md

 ## Assumptions:

 ## Issues and Challenges:
-Publisher database contains only video games publisher from steam only.
+Publisher database contains video game publishers from steam only.